-Coconut water is a popular beverage, dubbed “Mother Nature’s sports drink,”1 and has been endorsed by many celebrities — actress Gwyneth Paltrow,2 music icon Madonna3 and basketball player LaMarcus Aldridge,4 to name a few — because of its outstanding health benefits.
+Coconut water is a popular beverage, dubbed "Mother Nature's sports drink,"1 and has been endorsed by many celebrities, such as actress Gwyneth Paltrow,2 music icon Madonna3 and basketball player LaMarcus Aldridge4 for its outstanding health benefits.

 There's no doubt that a tall glass of pure, organic coconut water is one of the most refreshing beverages you can enjoy, whether it's after a workout or simply to quench your thirst during a hot summer day.

 In this article, you can learn more about coconut water, including its composition, where it comes from, its uses and benefits, and why it has become one of the most sought-after health beverages today.

 What Is Coconut Water?

 The scientific name for coconut water is "coconut liquid endosperm"5 — it is the clear liquid found in the center of young, green coconuts and is made when the endosperm tissues of a coconut fruit go through nuclear mode of development, as described below in a Molecules Journal 2009 study:6

 “[T]he primary endosperm nucleus undergoes several cycles of division without cytokinesis (the process in which the cytoplasm of a single eukaryotic cell is divided to form two daughter cells).
 Cytokinesis then occurs, progressing from the periphery towards the center, thus forming the cellular endosperm layer.

 At first, the cellular endosperm is translucent and jelly-like, but it later hardens at maturity to become white flesh (coconut meat).
 Unlike the endosperms of other plants (e.g., wheat and corn), the cellularization process in a coconut fruit does not fill up the entire embryo sac cavity, but instead leaves the cavity solution-filled.”